 Unfortunately, It’s Not as Simple as That

 Variables come in the form of discounts, returns, customer service costs, communications, etc., etc., etc. And that’s not the only complication.
-Simply working out the average profit generated by each customer may be tricky.
+Simply working out the average profit generated by each customer journey may be tricky.
 If you’re a SaaS company with, say, three basic subscription models, then perhaps this particular task won’t be too difficult.
 However, if you’ve got a chain of high street stores dotted all over the country, then you’re going to quickly find yourself in the realms of some pretty serious mathematics.

 So, to give you the more thorough run-down of customer lifetime value calculations, we reproduce this infographic from Kissmetrics, which takes coffee shop chain Starbucks as an example for how to calculate customer lifetime value.